Zyxavy/C-Projects/README.md

 ## Updated

-The directory `C-modern-approach-projects` is a collection of my exercises and projects following the book **C-Programming: A Modern Approach 2nd edition by K.N KING**.
+- The directory `C-modern-approach-projects` is a collection of my exercises and projects following the book **C-Programming: A Modern Approach 2nd edition by K.N KING**.

+- The directory `SICP-exercises` is a collection of my exercises  following the book **Structure and Interpretations of Computer Programs**.